AdobeDocs/campaign-classic.en/help/workflow/using/targeting-data.md

 The sub-elements will be represented in the sub-tree of the collection they are mapped to.

 Collections are shown in the **[!UICONTROL Collections]** sub-tab.
 You can filter the collected elements by clicking the **[!UICONTROL Detail]** icon of the selected collection.
-The filter wizard lets you select the collected data and specify the filtering conditions to be applied to the data in the collection.
+The filter assistant lets you select the collected data and specify the filtering conditions to be applied to the data in the collection.

 ![](assets/query_add_columns_collection.png)